 What is the best way to let HFC staff know about my member's unique needs?

-3. Talk to one of our staff members when checking in your family member at a program.
+4. Talk to an HFC staff member when checking in your family member at a program.

 Now I'm an HFC member...
 How do I sign up for HFC programs?